funfungho/abzLinux/the_linux_command_line/06_io_redirection.md

     less ls-output.txt # empty
     ```

     - `ls` program does not send its error messages to standard output.
-Instead, like most well-written Unix programs, it sends its error messages to standard error
-        - Because we redirected only standard output and not standard error, the error message was still sent to the screen
+Instead, like most well-written Unix programs, it sends its error messages to standard error.
+Because we redirected only standard output and not standard error, the error message was still sent to the screen
     - When we redirect output with the `>` redirection operator, the destination file is always **rewritten from the beginning**
         - Because `ls` command generated no results and only an error message, the redirection operation started to rewrite the file and then stopped because of the error, resulting in its truncation
         - **Trick** to truncate a file (or create a new, empty file): `> ls-output.txt`